sommalia/moco-wrapper/README.rst

 If you want to recreate these tests make sure you have the following setup:

-* A working, clean moco instance
+* A working, clean moco instance (eg. example.mocoapp.com)
 * An api key
-* Time
+* Time to spare

 After that you have to export the following variables